What’s the Value of my Solana Beach Home?

 Attached Homes (condos, town homes, twin homes) Sold

-Overall sales volume in the Solana Beach housing market for February shifted downward from January, and for both detached and attached homes.
-The average sales price increased significantly for detached homes; this is clearly due to the sale of 2 homes over $4 million, thus raising the average.
-Similarly the average sale price of attached homes was higher due to 5 of the 8 homes selling for over $1 million.
+Overall sales volume in the Solana Beach housing market for April dropped significantly from March with sales of both detached and attached homes declining, no doubt impacted by the pandemic.
+The average sales price increased significantly for detached homes, no doubt the result of the sale of 2 homes at $2.555M and $3.5M that raised the average.
+In contrast the average sale price of attached homes was lower than last month.

-The average marketing time dropped significantly in February for both detached and attached homes.
+The average marketing time in April was longer for both detached homes and attached home sales.

-Buyers were able to negotiate their sales prices down from original list price, on average 3 - 7%.
-5 homes (33%) sold for asking price, with 40% of the transactions selling for cash.
+Buyers were able to negotiate their sales prices down from original list price, on average 3 - 6%.
+1 attached home sold for asking price, with 33% of the transactions selling for cash.

-At the end of February 2020 there were 40 homes for sale in Solana Beach (ranging in price from $525,000 to $10,500,000), an increase of 8% from January and good news for buyers.
-Solana Beach has a housing inventory of only 2.1 months for attached homes (up from 1.9 months last month) and 2.1 months for detached (up from 2.5 months last month) based on the current rate of sales over the last 3 months.
+At the end of April 2020 there were 49 homes for sale in Solana Beach (ranging in price from $465,500 to $5,500,000), 2 more than last month, despite the pandemic, and good news for buyers.
+Solana Beach has a housing inventory of only 3.3 months for attached homes (up from 2.8 months last month) and 4.1 months for detached (up from 2.7 months last month) based on the current rate of sales over the last 3 months.
 At this time the housing market favors sellers for both attached and detached single family homes.

 There were no contingent listings, the same as the last 2 months (these are typically short sale or REO homes with offers being reviewed by lenders and considered active although some may be first right of refusals due to offers that are contingent).

-In February 23 new listings came on the Solana Beach real estate market, about the same as last month (22); the number of homes going pending (excluding homes that sold in February) was also about the same as in January, with 16 pendings compared to 15 last month.
+In April 14 new listings came on the Solana Beach real estate market, 33% fewer than last month (21); the number of homes going pending (excluding homes that sold in April) was also down substantially from March, with 3 pendings compared to 8 last month.

 Please give me a call at (760) 840-1360 so we can discuss your housing needs and budget, and any questions you have about the market and how local market conditions affect your buying and selling needs and plans.
 Then we can create a strategy to help you buy or sell your Solana Beach home in 2020.